rabbitmq/rabbitmq-website/docs/streams.md

 Hence it is best to only configure this via an option queue argument:

-* `x-stream-filter-size-bytes`

-The value is set in bytes.

-The size of the Bloom filter used for [filtering](#filtering).
-The value must be between 16 and 255.
-Default: 16.

-This argument can be changed via a policy but it will not be actually picked up by the stream until the next time the stream is restarted.
-Either by a leader election or if explicitly restarted via `rabbitmq-streams restart_stream`.

-While this argument can be configured via a policy, it will _only_ be applied to the stream if the policy is set at stream declaration time.
-If this argument is changed for a matching but pre-existing stream it **will not be changed** even if the effective policy of the queue record may indicate it is.

-Hence it is best to only configure this via an option queue argument:

-* `x-stream-filter-size-bytes`

-The value is set in bytes.

-The size of the Bloom filter used for [filtering](#filtering).
-The value must be between 16 and 255.
-Default: 16.

 ```java
 Map<String, Object> arguments = new HashMap<>();
 arguments.put("x-queue-type", "stream");